-*DISCLAIMER: These are just advices, not lawful Facebook rules.
+*DISCLAIMER: These are just bits of advice, not lawful Facebook rules.
 Always check Facebook pages terms updates or contact Facebook support to make sure you follow all the rules.

 There are a lot of arguments on the internet regarding this question.
 Some people claim it’s ok to require to like a page to participate in a timeline contest, some people say it’s not ok.
 Unfortunately, Facebook hasn’t clearly stated whether it’s ok or not when it comes to hosting timeline contests.
 It’s a different story with third-party apps as Facebook clearly stated it’s against the rules; read all about it here.

 But, I highly recommend you don’t use this as an only form of entrance to the timeline contest.
 It’s because it’s quite complicated to verify if someone really liked your page.
 Every Facebook user has the right to adjust personal privacy settings on their profile so other users and pages cannot see pages they liked.
 Even though you, as a page owner, can see who liked your page, you simply cannot see if someone liked your page if they adjusted privacy settings so no one can see pages they liked.

 The grey zone here is to require from users to like your page and do some other activity, such as commenting the contest post.
 With comments, you’ll be able to see who participated, but the risk of not seeing if they actually liked your page is not worth it if you ask me.

 Imagine unhappy participant who hasn’t won a prize and who is trying to clarify that the winners you already announced weren’t supposed to win.
 That unhappy participant will eventually find the winner with adjusted privacy settings that’ll seem like they didn’t follow the rules of the contest.
 You can probably assume the rest of it – angry comments, reviews, posts, etc. are just around the corner.
 Not something you want to achieve with hosting a contest, isn’t it?